akbar12/wzly/implementation-test-1-crud-api/README.md

 - Test / Try the API by using a Postman Collection that has been attached along with this system.
 Dont forget to replace Postman Env Variable {{api-pos}} with `http://localhost/9999`

 ### Try it
-To use / try these APIs, you could use a [Postman](https://www.postman.com/downloads/) Collection that has been attached along with this system.
+To use or try these APIs, you could use a [Postman](https://www.postman.com/downloads/) Collection that has been attached along with this system.